abdullah-mumin/the-king-website/README.md

-# Getting Started with The King's daance website
+# Getting Started with The King's dance website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).